shufeigong/clo/web/app/plugins/store-locator-le/readme.txt

  Premier Members have access to the live chat Slack channel for Store Locator Plus.
  Premier Members have an "everything offered" downloads page which includes all production plugins and add-on packs as well as early access to pre-release products.
  Subscription pricing is locked in at the original price when signing up even as the features and services grow.
- Premier subscriptions include the [Premier Plugin](https://www.storelocatorplus.com/product/premier-plugin/) with new features added on a regular basis.
+ Premier subscriptions include the [Premier Plugin](http://www.storelocatorplus.com/product/premier-plugin/) with new features added on a regular basis.

-**Customize The User Experience** with the [Experience](https://www.storelocatorplus.com/product/experience) add-on.

-This add-on pack is new for 2016.
-It combines all of the features of the legacy Enhanced Map, Enhanced Search, Enhanced Results, and Widget add-on packs.

-* Custom tailor the results output with a custom HTML/shortcode admin entry.
-* Change sort order on the the results.
-* Works with other add-on packs, like Tagalong, to show per-location icons.
-* Modify location field labels.
-* Custom tailor the search form with a HTML/shortcode admin entry.
-* Turn the search interface on/off.
-* Works with other add-on packs to display category drop downs, tag drop downs, and other search features.
-* Custom tailor the map info bubble custom HTML/shortcode admin entry.
-* Center the starting map at any location in the world.
-* Turn the map display on or off or let the user decide with a slider switch.
-* Modify the built-in Google Map controls.
-* Put location search in your widget-enabled areas.
-* Direct users to the default map page, or show results right in the widget area.

-**Enterprise Location Management and Reporting** via [Pro Pack](https://www.storelocatorplus.com/product/slp4-pro/)
+**Enterprise Location Management and Reporting** via [Pro Pack](http://www.storelocatorplus.com/product/slp4-pro/)

 * Location Sensor support.
 * Bulk Data Import.